TheresaLui/SelfHelpContent_v2/articles/microsoft.datafactory/new-v2-selfhostedir-generalerrors.md

 __Resolution__

-* Here is a quick and intuitive way to troubleshoot X.509 certificate chain build failure.
+* Here is a quick and intuitive way to troubleshoot X.509 certificate chain build failure:

   1. Export the certificate, which needs to be verified.
 Go to manage computer certificate and find the certificate that you want to check and right-click **All tasks** -> **Export**.

-  1. Copy the exported certificate to the client machine.
+  1. Copy the exported certificate to the client machine
   1. On the client side, run below command in CMD.
-Make sure that you have replaced below _<certificate path>_ and _<output txt file path>_ placeholders with related paths.
+Make sure that you have replaced below _<certificate path>_ and _<output txt file path>_ placeholders with related paths:

   ```
   Certutil -verify -urlfetch    <certificate path>   >     <output txt file path>